TesTTerOrg/wwantu/README.md

 # Time

-- You have up to 6 days to deliver the project, but if you need more time, don't worry, push your changes! quality is more important.
+- You have up to 6 days to submit the project, but if you need more time, don't worry, push your changes! quality is more important.